The-Poolz/DelayVault/README.md

 - **_lockedDealAddress** - the new address of the Locked-Pools.
 Its default address is zero.

 #### Setting Minimum Delays
 The administrator can set the minimum delay time and the minimum number of blocked tokens.
 Each token limit can have its own minimum block time.
-When setting limits, they should be sorted from smallest to largest. https://github.com/The-Poolz/DelayVault/blob/35eba8d1dc7ba9db7edbf39ad73441e05c58e78d/contracts/DelayManageable.sol#L20-L26 If restrictions are set, the user will not be able to specify a lower value.
+When setting amounts, they should be sorted from smallest to largest. https://github.com/The-Poolz/DelayVault/blob/35eba8d1dc7ba9db7edbf39ad73441e05c58e78d/contracts/DelayManageable.sol#L20-L26 If restrictions are set, the user will not be able to specify a lower value.
 The admin can specify his own minimum block time for a certain number of tokens.
 - **_token** - the address of the token to which the blocking rules will apply.